-An important step auditors should always utilize to identify all state financial assistance provided to a local government is to e-mail the Florida Department of Financial Services through a contact link provided on the Department's Web site.
+An important step auditors should always utilize to identify all state financial assistance provided to a local government is to e-mail the Florida Department of Financial Services (send e-mail to floridasingleauditconfirmations@myfloridacfo.com).
 The Department will respond with a listing of state financial assistance received by the client during the audit period.